Volume 4, Chapter 6:

 In qin tablature, these positions marking the thirteen harmonics are written out in a normal way, but are not usually considered to be part of the set of qin (tablature) symbols.
 However we list them here.

-third fen, seventh li.
+Fourth hui, third fen, seventh li.
+First hui, third fen, seventh li.

 These six harmonic positions, up to now have not been put in